Ivan-Bebeshko/Yandex_Practicum/10_NN_for_images/README.md

 **Goals**:
   - Perform EDA and determine features of dataframe with images.
-  - Create Neural Network for age prediction based on dataframe with photos.
+  - Create Neural Network for age prediction based on dataframe with photos:
+    - based on Keras resnet50 which is residual neural network that was used as the backbone.
   - Use Keras interface and Adam optimizer to get MAE less than 8.

 **Libraries**: Pandas, Numpy, Matplotlib, Keras, ResNet50, Adam